airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 [^4]: Just a reminder - the dollar sign in front of the eight indicates
-    immediate mode addressingimmediate mode addressing, meaning that we subtract the number 8 itself from ESP rather than the value at address 8.
+    immediate mode addressingimmediate mode addressing, meaning that we subtract the number 8 itself from _%esp_ rather than the value at address 8.

 [^5]: This is not always strictly needed unless you are saving registers